fwolling/PulSync/README.md

 The *PulSync* processing pipeline has been evaluated using the dataset 716 of Howell and Porr from the University of Glasgow <a href="#ref_s01">**[1]**</a>.
 It contains ECG measurements from 25 subjects, recorded with two independent, pretended synchronous sensing devices in Einthoven II and resembled V2-V1 lead configurations.
 The "sitting" subset contains manually annotated peak labels with a precision of ±1 sample.
 Those were used to generate the heart rate variability (HRV) interval functions that are utilized to align the recordings.

 ### Results
+The evaluation of the data-driven alignment method *PulSync* resulted in a promising accuracy of -0.71 ± 3.44 samples, respectively -2.86 ± 11.43 ms at a sampling rate of 250 Hz.
+The initial misalignment of the original recordings was determined with a mean of 15.328 ± 428.023 samples, 0.061 ± 1.712 s respectively.
+The smallest initial misalignment was present in the recording of subject 5 with 0.038 s, while subject 19 had the largest one of even 4.969 s.

 <table>
   <thead>